lmscell has two modes:

 prints out a brief summary of editor’s instructions

-reads site file sitefn and inserts basis vectors into the existing lattice.
+reads site file sitefn and inserts basis vectors into the existing lattice, as described below.

-Call P , Pi , and Ps the lattice vectors of the existing, insertion, and super lattices, respectively.
+P , Pi , and Ps refer the lattice vectors of the existing, insertion, and super lattices, respectively.

 - No extension is added to sitefn; supply the full file name.